dheeraj7596/academic-homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the [Computer Science department](https://cse.ucsd.edu/) at the [University of California, San Diego](https://ucsd.edu/) working with [Prof. Jingbo Shang](https://shangjingbo1226.github.io/).
-I am broadly interested in Machine Learning and Natural Language Processing.

-For summer 2022, I am interning at Microsoft Semantic Machines with [Dr. Subhro Roy](https://sroy9.github.io/) working on Weakly Supervised Semantic Parsing.
-I completed my Bachelor Of Technology in Computer Science And Engineering from the [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in 2017, where I worked with [Prof. Harish Karnick](http://iitk.ac.in/new/dr-harish-karnick) and [Prof. Purushottam Kar](https://www.cse.iitk.ac.in/users/purushot/).
-I worked as a Data Scientist and Product Engineer at [Sprinklr](https://www.sprinklr.com/) for 2 years and I interned at [Microsoft India](https://www.microsoft.com/en-in) in the summer of 2016.
+I am a Ph.D.
+Candidate in the [Computer Science department](https://cse.ucsd.edu/) at the [University of California, San Diego](https://ucsd.edu/) working with [Prof. Jingbo Shang](https://shangjingbo1226.github.io/).
+I completed my Bachelor Of Technology in Computer Science And Engineering from the [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in 2017.
+My research is centered on understanding data and the development of data-driven approaches to enhance NLP pipelines, with a particular emphasis on reducing annotation and training costs.
+I'm actively exploring the following inquiries:

 ### Current Research
-**Few Shot & Weakly Supervised Learning** I develop high performing deep neural frameworks with minimal human supervision such as just [class labels](https://arxiv.org/pdf/2010.12794.pdf) or a few label-indicative [seed words](https://www.aclweb.org/anthology/2020.acl-main.30.pdf).
-I am interested in leveraging massive amounts of [unstructured](https://www.aclweb.org/anthology/2020.emnlp-main.670.pdf) and [unlabeled data](https://arxiv.org/pdf/2104.08723.pdf) available on the internet for supervision and additional contextual information.
-Further, I am also keen on beneficially leveraging pre-trained language models to reduce the need for annotated data.

-**Security** I study vulnerabilities of current NLP systems such as data poisoning and trigger-based backdoor attacks and work towards developing strong defense methods against such attacks.

-**Deep Learning** A deep neural network is known to learn/overfit any randomly labeled data.
-I am interested in understanding and unveiling the learning process of deep neural architectures and further use it to analyze the quality of data.
+**Data Quality for Performance** I examine the data landscape through the lens of difficulty, diversity, and noise, striving to understand whether we could find the optimal volume of data necessary for achieving specific performance targets.

+**Leveraging Noisy Data** Given that noisy data is often more readily available and cost-effective to obtain compared to clean data, I'm exploring the extent to which we can advance NLP tasks with noisy data and weak supervision.

+**Enhancing Model Awareness** How can we empower language models to be self-aware of their capabilities and train them to provide well-calibrated predictions, making their scores more reliable?
+I'm also interested in enabling them to use external tools & resources when they are not confident.

+I'm extremely enthusiastic about designing goal-driven language assistants, and this area presents an abundance of intriguing questions to explore.
+In my [vision statement](https://medium.com/@dmekala/the-future-goal-driven-language-assistants-f6009462ba4), I delve deep into some of the questions including:

+**Empowering Language Assistants** One fundamental feature I envision for language assistants is their capacity to seamlessly integrate with a diverse range of tools.
+How can we train these assistants to adapt and effectively utilize tools that are new or previously unseen?

+**Enhancing Collaboration** Building an assistant that can collaborate harmoniously with humans to simplify their tasks is a pivotal challenge.
+This entails improving the assistant's ability to ask clarifying questions, thereby fostering a productive partnership.

+**Proactivity in Assistants** Are existing language assistants proactive, and how do we define and quantify their proactiveness?
+Exploring ways to train an assistant to be proactive is another intriguing aspect of this research.

+For summer 2023, I am interning at FAIR London, Meta AI  with [Dr. Jane Yu](https://janedwivedi.github.io/), [Dr. Jason Weston](http://www.thespermwhale.com/jaseweston/), working on improving the tool use capability of large language models.
+Previously, I interned at Microsoft Semantic Machines in 2022, and Amazon Science in 2021.

 Apart from Academics, I enjoy spending time playing Ukulele, playing Football(soccer) and I rarely write too.
 Checkout my [blog](https://articulationofmyheart.wordpress.com/)!